pleabargain/EnglishHelpsYourCareer/phrases.md

+# off-the-cuff

+# over the moon

+I'm over the moon with joy that my wife left the hospital feeling better.

+# outlook on life
+How do you maintain your positive outlook on life?
+# deadly serious
+I'm deadly serious about this: don't mess up!
 # to man up
 We need to man up and do this thing!
 # I need to switch gears.

 - Hold on a sec.
 I need to switch gears.

 # it's a piece of cake